paulfoley/Udacity_Nanodegree-Data_Analyst/County_Data-Explore/README.md

 ## Population Exploration

-In this project, we will perform a data exploration on counties across the US.
-Sepcifically looking at Age, Gender, and Race:
+In this project, we will perform a data exploration on counties across the US, specifically looking at:

 * Age By State
 * Gender % By State
 * Gender And Race
-* Median_Age Per County Grouped By Ethnicity
+* Median Age Per County Grouped By Ethnicity

 ## Getting Started